 If GDPR is the unification of data privacy laws across Europe, could the California Consumer Privacy Act of 2018 (CCPA) serve the same role in the U.S.?
-While many privacy advocates hope it does, there’s no question that there is still much work to be done on the new California law.
+While many privacy advocates hope it does, there’s no question that there is still much work to be done on CCPA before the new California law truly paves the way to a federal data privacy law.

 What is CCPA?